Switch and Wireless LAN Controller Configuration Required to Support Cisco ISE Functions

 Enable RADIUS Change of Authorization (CoA)

-Specify the settings here to ensure the switch is able to appropriately handle RADIUS Change of Authorization behavior supporting Posture functions from Cisco ISE.
+Specify the settings to ensure the switch is able to appropriately handle RADIUS Change of Authorization behavior supporting Posture functions from Cisco ISE by entering the following commands:

 aaa server radius dynamic-author